Ontario Highway 10

 Between Chatsworth and Owen Sound, Highway 10 is concurrent with Highway 6.

 Highway 10 was established in 1920 as one of the original provincial highways in Ontario, connecting Highway 5 in Cooksville with Owen Sound.
 It was extended south by 1937 to Highway 2 in Port Credit.
 That same year, it became the site of the first highway interchange in Canada at its intersection with The Middle Road.
 Since the late 1990s, the southern portion has been truncated to its current terminus north of the Brampton–Caledon border.
+In September 2009, the extension of Highway 410 connected to Highway 10 for the first time; prior to provincial downloading in 1997, the Highway 10 routing ran further south along Hurontario Street where it was parallel to Highway 410 in Brampton and Mississauga.